Jeffery2534/school_system_backend/README.md

 pin is 123456 as default

 Upcoming Features:
-functions such as a news and social are under development and will be available in the future due to time constraints.
+Functions such as news and social are under development and will be available in the future due to time constraints.